Best Cameras Under $500 in 2019

-Canon have made sure that anyone who uses the SX720 HS won’t be overwhelmed with what’s on offer.
+Canon has made sure that anyone who uses the SX720 HS won’t be overwhelmed with what’s on offer.
 Turning it on, releasing the shutter or starting to record a video is all done by pushing one of the buttons on its top.
 When you’re ready to start experimenting with more advanced options, using an intuitive exposure switching dial, joypad, and a few other buttons you’ll find to the right of the LCD screen will become second nature quickly.

 One of the camera’s most useful features is the 40x optical zoom.
 Since it is hard to keep track of moving subjects at this level of magnification an assist button is there to help.
 Press it and a slight zoom out will occur, enabling you to find your subject again.

 The original shot options mentioned above come in two flavors.
-First there’s creative shot, where a sequence of shots is made using five different effect presets and exposure times for when you’re feeling adventurous.
+First, there’s creative shot, where a sequence of shots is made using five different effects presets and exposure times for when you’re feeling adventurous.
 The second is the so-called hybrid-auto mode which has already gone over well on some older models.
 Each shot you take in this mode is followed by a 2-second video recording.
 These are then collated each day to form a mini vlog of whatever you were shooting.
 Pretty neat!

 What Should Be Improved?